gitlabhq/gitlabhq/doc/pages/README.md

 Combined with the power of [GitLab CI] and the help of [GitLab Runner] you can deploy static pages for your individual projects, your user or your group.

-The key thing about GitLab Pages is the [`.gitlab-ci.yml`](../ci/yaml/README.md) file, something that gives you absolute control over the build process.
-You can actually watch your website being built live by following the CI build traces.

-GitLab Pages support any kind of [static site generator][staticgen].

 ---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->